tompassarelli/fennec-ui/README.md

 These extensions work together to create a cohesive, keyboard-friendly browsing experience that maximizes screen real estate and minimizes visual distractions.
 When you toggle Sideberry off, both the sidebar and navigation bar disappear for true distraction-free browsing.

+Reactivating the sidebar can be retoggling sideberry, or other sidebar controls like history which defaults to ctrl+h

 ## Installation

 1. Enable `toolkit.legacyUserProfileCustomizations.stylesheets` in `about:config`